Designing a DePIN Management Platform

 • 10 screens covering dashboard, network discovery, deploy, staking, and education

-• Adaptive deploy flow system — one structure, five network-specific configurations
+• Adaptive deploy flow system with one structure and five network-specific configurations

 • Dark-theme design system with glass-morphism, gradient accents, and atmospheric depth